fredericgermain/lambda-engine/README.md

 `node app.js`

-The engine will listen by default on
+The engine listens by default on
 - port 5000 for external HTTP request (the one that are send on ALB), a
 - port 9000 for AWS Lambda invocation.